 Insurance

-32. Arthur Paul designed which icon – appears on a magazine?
+32. Arthur Paul designed which icon – that appears in a magazine?

 Playboy bunny